Kyle-Verhoog/doxxie/README.md

 are intentional and documented.

-`doxxie` starts with the public API of a library and recursively adds any types exposed by attributes and functions until the true public API is reached.
+`doxxie` burrows into the public API of a library and recursively digs out any types exposed by public attributes and functions until the true public API is reached.

 ## installation